Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Geforce GTX 670 should theoretically be quite a bit better than the Radeon HD 7850 overall. (explain)
+Memory BandwidthTheoretically, the Geforce GTX 670 should perform much faster than the Radeon HD 7850 in general. (explain)

-Texel RateThe Geforce GTX 670 is a lot (approximately 86%) more effective at texture filtering than the Radeon HD 7850. (explain)
+Texel RateThe Geforce GTX 670 should be quite a bit (about 86%) better at AF than the Radeon HD 7850. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison